awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

   --output text
 ```

-For more information about parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For more information about parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

 With an Aurora MySQL Serverless DB cluster, modifications to parameter values only take effect for the following parameters\.
 You can modify other parameters, but Aurora doesn't use the changed values\.
 For all other configuration parameters, Aurora MySQL Serverless clusters use default values\.
 These default values might be different than for other kinds of Aurora clusters\.
 These values might also change as Aurora scales the Aurora Serverless cluster up or down\.
 + `character_set_server`\.